gemygeni/Kid-Buddy/Pods/FloatingPanel/README.md

 fpc.layout = MyPanelLayout()
 fpc.invalidateLayout() // If needed
 ```

+Note: If you already set the `delegate` property of your `FloatingPanelController` instance, `invalidateLayout()` overrides the layout object of `FloatingPanelController` with one returned by the delegate object.

 2. Returns an appropriate layout object in one of 2 `floatingPanel(_:layoutFor:)` delegates.